platformsh/template-builder/templates/drupal8-multisite/files/README.md

 ## Services

-* PHP 7.2
+* PHP 7.4
-* MariaDB 10.2
+* MariaDB 10.4
 * Redis 5

 ## Post-install

 Each subsite installs separately.
 As configured, this project uses a subdomain for each subsite.
-The setup process for each site is the same:

-1. Run through the Drupal installer as normal.
+For each subsite, run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.

-2. Once Drupal is fully installed, edit the `sites/<sitename>/settings.php` file and set `$platformsh_enable_redis` to `true.
-That will enable Drupal's Redis cache integration.
-(The Redis cache integration cannot be active during the installer.)

 ## Customizations